 Higher green and dry fodder yields were recorded by variety RO-11-1, which was significantly higher than that of OS-6 and the lower green and dry fodder yields were recorded with OS-403 variety which was on par with OS-6 (Table 2).
 Increase in green fodder yield of RO-11-1 than other varieties could be attributed to its genetic potentiality to utilize and translocate the photosynthates from source to sink resulting in better performance of growth and yield parameters.
-Further the performance of RO-11-1 variety in producing higher values of plant height, leaf area and leaf to stem ratio has resulted in increased accumulation of photosynthates which were directly related to the production of bulk herbage.
+Further the performance of RO-11-1 variety in producing higher values of plant height, leaf area and leaf to stem ratio has resulted in increased accumulation of photosynthates or photosynthesis??? which were directly related to the production of bulk herbage.
 It was stated that higher yields of fodder in oat cultivars can be possibly attributed to their greater leaf area, responsible for more photosynthetic activities having high capacity to store assimilative products of photosynthesis.These results are supported by findings of Kashyap et al. (2022) Sarkar et al. (2022), Samal et al. (2023), Jindal et al. (2024) and Satpal et al. (2024).

 Among the varied sowing windows, signiifcantly the higher green and dry fodder yields were observed with November II FN sown crop.
 This was followed by December I FN, November I FN and October II FN and all the sowing windows were significantly differed among them.
 Signifcantly lower fodder yields were recorded during October I FN sown crop (Table 2).
 The fodder oat needs cool crop growth period for producing higher yields.
 The higher green and dry fodder yields were recorded during November II FN might be due to congenial microclimate and macroclimate that might have led into luxuriant vegetative growth in the forms of plant height, leaf stem ratio, leaf area index and dry matter accumulation where these parameters ultimately lead to higher fodder yield compared to remaining sowing windows.
 Lower green fodder yield was produced during October I FN, might be due to reduced photosynthetic activity as a result of unfavourable weather conditions that prevailed during the various stages of crops and negatively impacted the growth performance of the fodder oats.
 These results were in conformity with the findings of Murali et al. (2021), Kumar et al. (2021), Megharaja et al. (2023), Samal et al. (2023) and Samal et al. (2024).